Water Missions Mexico

 Poverty Level- Only 50% of households have running water, 25% infant mortality rate, and 21% illiteracy rate.

 although it varies by tribe.

 Climate - Country has a humid, tropical climate.

 Brief History - One of the poorest regions in the world, let alone Mexico.
 Settled and harvested by the Mayan tribes early in history, the country still shows signs of its previous culture today.

-Program Overview - Three communities in Chiapas where we have implemented safe water solutions have been designated as "Comunidad Saludable" by the state health department-"Healthy Community."
-Santa Maria, Tortuguero the second, and Jerusalen (all Ch'ol communities) have all received the honor and recognition by the local health authorities for the significant improvements in health and hygiene practices thanks to the benefits of the LWTS™.
+Interestingly, three communities in Chiapas where we have implemented safe water solutions have been designated as "Comunidad Saludable" by the state health department-"Healthy Community."
+Santa Maria, Tortuguero the second, and Jerusalen (all Ch'ol communities) have all received the honor and recognition by the local health authorities for the significant improvements in health and hygiene practices thanks to the benefits of the Living Water Treatment System™ (LWTS™).
 Each community has a small billboard placed along the highway near the entrance in recognition of the achievements they have made in healthy living.

 A story from the field: Nueva Palestina- At the installation/dedication ceremony in March 2010, approximately 1,000 men, women, and children gathered for the celebration!
 The WMI staff at the dedication scrambled and bought-out all the plastic cups from nearby stores to distribute the clean, purified water, and still ran out of glasses.
 The community (Tzeltal) is the largest served by WMI in Chiapas to date with a total population of roughly 15,000 people.
 It is very remote-a two to three hour drive from the nearest town, located in the jungle and the population is almost entirely made up of relocated and displaced peoples from other jungle areas.

 To donate to our Mexico Country Program, please go to my.watermissions.org/donate and designate Mexico Country Program.